 Jordan practices in the areas of business consulting, government relations, municipal issues, land use, zoning, administrative law and lobbying.
 Jordan has been fortunate to represent clients in some of the most consequential decisions and policy issues in Arizona’s recent history.
-Jordan has been pleased to represent most of the publicly traded homebuilders doing business in Arizona in their land use issues (winning some of the most complicated zoning cases in the Phx metro area), the Phoenix Rising Football Club, the PGA TOUR, The Phoenix Suns, Microsoft, BASIS charter schools, Great Hearts charter school, Phoenix Country Day School, the largest data center developers involved in the state, international energy firms, the largest landowners in the State of Arizona, including the landowner developing multiple electric vehicle manufacturing locations, and the most prominent water solutions developer in the world, among others.
+Jordan has been pleased to represent all of the publicly traded homebuilders doing business in Arizona in their land use issues (winning some of the most complicated zoning cases in Arizona), the Phoenix Rising Football Club, the PGA TOUR, The Phoenix Suns, Microsoft, BASIS charter schools, Great Hearts charter school, Phoenix Country Day School, the largest data center developers involved in the state, international energy firms, the largest landowners in the State of Arizona, including the landowner developing multiple electric vehicle manufacturing locations, Chicanos Por La Causa, and the most prominent water solutions developer in the world, among others.

-The Firm has, among others, had the honor of representing the mother of Thomas Eric Duncan, the first victim of Ebola to die in the United States, the Arizona House and Senate Leadership in their fight to preserve Arizona’s States Rights over a casino, the late Cochise County Sheriff Larry Dever in his constitutional battles, Doctors seeking to operate medical marijuana dispensaries in accordance with the Arizona voter-approved Act, the number one high school in the nation in a number of controversial zoning cases, a Coalition of landowners in an election to provide crucial roadways, the NBA Phoenix Suns in their arena renovation approvals, the Phx Rising professional soccer franchise in their stadium relocation and other matters, the PGA TOUR, Microsoft Corporation in their data center expansion, a number of publicly and privately held home builders with water issues, and the largest distributed solar energy provider in the world.
+The Firm has, among others, had the honor of representing the mother of Thomas Eric Duncan, the first victim of Ebola to die in the United States, the Arizona House and Senate Leadership in their fight to preserve Arizona’s States Rights over a casino, the late Cochise County Sheriff Larry Dever in his constitutional battles, Doctors seeking to operate medical marijuana dispensaries in accordance with the Arizona voter-approved Act, the number one high school in the nation in a number of controversial zoning cases, a Coalition of landowners in an election to provide crucial roadways, the NBA Phoenix Suns in their arena renovation approvals, the PHX Rising professional soccer franchise in their stadium relocation and other matters, the PGA TOUR, Microsoft Corporation in their data center expansion, a number of publicly and privately held home builders with water issues, and the largest distributed solar energy provider in the world.
 Other clients include private and publicly held corporations, entrepreneurs, elected officials, developers, homebuilders, renewable energy companies, engineers, architects, property owners, farmers, citizen groups, non-profit organizations and private homeowners.

 Jordan has been called “the Queen of Pinal County” by the Phoenix Business Journal, as she and Rose Law Group represented possibly as many as 90% of all represented zoning cases that were processed through the fastest growing County in the country during the height of the latest real estate boom.
 Recently the Phoenix Business Journal named her to their business “Hall of Fame.”
 She has served as a legal commentator on CNN’s HLN.
 The Arizona Republic named her as one of the “20 Women Who Will Shape Arizona by 2020,” and when she was thirty-four, they named her one of the “Ten Women to Watch Under 40 Years Old.”
 AZRE Magazine recognized her as one of three “Top People to Know in Commercial Real Estate and a Top Industry Leader” in 2010-2011.
 The Phoenix Business Journal named her as one of the “Leading Lawyers,” “40 under 40”, and one of the twenty-five “Power Players of the Year.”
-The Arizona Republic called her and her husband, Jason, one of the top five “Power Couples” in Arizona.
+The Arizona Republic called her one of the top five “Power Couples” in Arizona.
 Jordan was also named a finalist for 2018 National Association of Women in Business Award.
 The Phoenix Business Journal inducted Jordan into the ’40 Under 40 Hall of Fame,’ for her continuing work, making a difference in the business community and then inducted her into the first class of “Alumni”.
 In July 2021, The Phoenix Business Journal named her one of the “20 names to know in Real Estate”.
 She has been named among the top 100 party hosts in America by The Salonniere.

-She is a frequent speaker and master of ceremonies at real estate and renewable energy-related events.
+She is a frequent speaker and master of ceremonies at real estate, business motivation and renewable energy-related events.
 Jordan once delivered the keynote address for the annual Xavier Preparatory Father Daughter Breakfast (she spoke after the World Series Winning pitcher, Randy Johnson, saying “I never thought I would be a closer for Randy Johnson”.
 During the Covid-19 shut downs she started a weekly “Power Lunch” where she hosted the top business leaders in Arizona to bring the community together.
 She loves moderating panels.
-She has appeared as a guest on Channel 12News, Sunday Square Off, and has appeared on KAET Channel 8, Horizon, and various radio and television programs.
+She has appeared as a guest on Channel 12News, Sunday Square Off, KAET Channel 8, Horizon, and various radio and television programs.
 Jordan often provides legal commentary on a wide range of legal issues and active cases for local, state and national news programming.
-Nearly every month she speaks for various groups including keynotes for Phoenix Rotary 100, Lambda Alpha, Arizona Planning Association, Spring Agriculture Outlook Forum, Valley Partnership, Pinal Partnership, East Valley Citizens Forum, Arizonans for National Security, Society of Professional Engineers, and many others.
+Nearly every month she speaks for various groups including keynotes for Urban Land Institute, Phoenix Rotary 100, Lambda Alpha, Arizona Planning Association, Spring Agriculture Outlook Forum, Valley Partnership, Pinal Partnership, East Valley Citizens Forum, Arizonans for National Security, Society of Professional Engineers, and many others.

 In the past, she has served as Chairman of the Honorary Society for the Advancement of Land Economics, Lambda Alpha International Land Economics Weekend and was involved with the Board of Governors for the Dodie Londen Excellence in Public Series.
 She has also served as a member of the Board of Directors for the Joe Foss Institute, an advisor to the Board of Teen Lifeline, and a past member of the Special Olympics Board, a past member of the American Heart Association’s Heartball Committee, a past member of the Crest Insurance Advisory Board, YMCA Board, and a member of Valley Forward.
 She continues to be a member of various Chambers of Commerce including, Casa Grande, Coolidge, Maricopa, and Scottsdale as well as the Pinal Historic Museum.
 Jordan also serves as a TGen Foundation Board Ambassador.
 She has served as finance chair for the Arizona Republican Party, Vice Chair for the American Heart Association Heart Ball, a member of the Board of Trustees for the Phoenix Symphony, a Herberger Theater board member, founding member of Las Palomas, a member of the Board of Trustees for Center for Autism Research Development, a member of the Board of Trustees for The Make-a-Wish Foundation, Valley Leadership Class IX, a past member of the Junior League of Phoenix, a past President of the Phoenix Museum of History, Chairman of the Board Development Committee for the YMCA, the Foundation Board for the Central Arizona College, and a member of the real estate fraternity, Lambda Alpha International.

 Other past awards include the DREAMR Award for her involvement in Downtown Phoenix.
 In the first year of the award, Jordan was named “Top 40 under 40″ by the Phoenix Business Journal, and prior to that, for two years, Jordan was named “Most Influential Under 30″ by the Phoenix Business Journal, as “Top Women in the Valley” by Hola Latino America Magazine, as a “Women Who Care” in the first year of their award by the Phoenix Theater, and “Top 20 Women in Business” by City AZ magazine and was a Trends Fashionality.
 She was the “conservative angel” on the weekly Charles Goyette Radio Show broadcast on 550 KFYI, “Charles’ Angels”, a member of the Institute for Justice’s Board of Directors, a member of the Goldwater 100, a regular columnist for the Arizona Journal of Business and Real Estate, and was a periodic columnist to The Tribune newspaper, The Scottsdale Republic, and The Business Journal.
-She is an associate scholar for the Goldwater Institute, which has published two of her studies, “Eminent Domain Abuse in Arizona: The Growing Threat to Private Property,” and a study she co-authored with Court Rich, “Protecting Private Property Rights: The Case for Vested Property Rights.”
+She has been an associate scholar for the Goldwater Institute, which has published two of her studies, “Eminent Domain Abuse in Arizona: The Growing Threat to Private Property,” and a study she co-authored with Court Rich, “Protecting Private Property Rights: The Case for Vested Property Rights.”

 Jordan and her husband Jason have two wonderful little boys, who they love to watch do just about anything.